 VISIT ROCKY CAY BEACH

 San Andres island is diving heaven.
 With countless species of fish, turtles and manta rays living in these blue waters there isn’t a shortage of what to see.
 There are also many wrecks to explore and even a plane wreck.
 If you’re not a certified diver don’t worry, there are some diving schools on the island where you can become Open Water qualified.
-What an amazing place to learn!
+What a great place to learn!

 RELAX AND UNWIND